See also How Long Will It Take to Get a Canada Visa?

 For an offence prosecuted by indictment, the Board may grant a pardon if it is satisfied that the applicant during the five year period has been of good conduct and has not been convicted of a federal offence or Regulation.
 For an offence prosecuted by summary conviction, a pardon shall be issued if the offender has not been convicted of a federal offence or Regulation during the three year period.

-See also Selection interview - Canada Visa IN
+See also Self Employed - Canada Visa IN

 Applying for Criminal Rehabilitation for Convictions outside of Canada